 Parking is reserved for employees in designated parking areas.
 Decals for employees are issued by the Human Resources Office to identify authorized vehicles.
 Violations may result in assessment of fines or removal of vehicle.

 The College does not assume responsibility for damages to motor vehicles or other personal property on campus.
-Accidents shall be reported to the College Campus Security Office and to law enforcement officers in compliance with state and federal laws.
+Accidents shall be reported to the College Campus Safety and Security Office and to law enforcement officers in compliance with state and federal laws.
 Refer to Parking and Traffic Regulations in the Student Handbook and Administrative Procedure, 8.21.

 Keys Issuance And Return Of KEYS